 LLCs offer liability protection, which can be useful if you’re developing property

 LLCs keep your personal and business finances separate, which is especially helpful when investing in real estate

 In some states, you can create a Series LLC and have one part of the business for each property you’re developing or managing

-Some specialized real estate portfolio providers will also allow you to invest as an LLC, giving you a wide exposure to various types of property.
+Some specialized real estate portfolio providers will also allow you to invest as an LLC, giving you wide exposure to various property types.